adelphi-ed-tech/au-courses/content/thesis.md

 - reflect a deep understanding of the research around educational technology and instructional design
 - address a specific issue or problem of significance and importance to the student
-- produce a "professional" level solution to the problem
+- produce a "professional" level work

 There is no fixed format for the _project_ — we encourage creative and innovative ideas.
 Frequently, thesis projects fall into one of these